 Exporting Captions and Subtitles in Adobe Premiere Pro

 After the video mixdown is ready to go, it’s time to export.
-With Premiere, you have a few export options for your subtitles and captions.
+Adobe Premiere Pro subtitles and captions can be exported in several ways.

 In Adobe Premiere Pro, click File at the top left of your computer screen.
 Highlight Export and choose Media.